kdeldycke/kevin-deldycke-blog/content/posts/how-to-install-eaccelerator-php5-debian-lenny.md

 `amd64` architecture.
 In this how-to, I've combined the 2 repositories to give both 32 bits and 64 bits users a chance to use eAccelerator on Lenny.

-Let's start the installation !
+Let's start the installation!
 First, add the following lines to your `/etc/apt/sources.list` file:

     :::sourceslist